UNINETTSigma2/kubed/README.md

 [![Build Status](https://travis-ci.org/UNINETT/kubed.png)](https://travis-ci.org/UNINETT/kubed)

 # Kubed (Kubernetes + Dataporten)
-Get a JWT token from Dataporten enabled Token Issuer to be used for communication with Kubernetes cluster.
-This utility configures `kubectl` configuration with information about Kubernertes API server and authentication details.
+This utility manages `kubectl` configuration with information about Kubernertes API server and authentication details.
+Kubed gets a JWT token from Dataporten enabled token issuer to be used for communication with Kubernetes cluster.
 If the file already present, it will merge the configuration for the obtained cluster with already present ones.
 Example run is

 ```
 kubed -name test-cluster -api-server https://kubernetes.apiserver.com -client-id client-id-from-your-cluster -issuer https://token.issuer.com